 To combat penile curvature through surgery, an incision must be made in the place opposite the fibrous plaque.
-By means of stitches, the area opposite the curve is shortened and thus the desired position is regained.
+Using stitches, the area opposite the curve is shortened and thus the desired position is regained.

 The advantage of this method is its efficiency.
-By means of surgery, the desired result can be achieved with an extremely high success rate.
+Utilizing surgery, the desired result can be achieved with an extremely high success rate.
 However, there are not only advantages.
 The operation is delicate and involves many other things.